 Students are placed on academic suspension for the following reasons.

-• Failing all their courses in the fall or spring semesters
+- Failing all their courses in a fall or spring term

 The term academic suspension refers to a period of time when, for academic reasons, students may not enroll in classes at the university.
 Students on academic suspension may enroll if their circumstances meet one of the following guidelines.